-All surveys were held during periods of near tide to minimize water turbidity.
-Daily schedules were a ranged to avoid severe glare associated with a low or mid-day sun.
-Repeatability was also increased by surveying only when weather combitions were good; the conditions encountered are summarized in table 1.
+All surveys were held during periods of neap tides to minimize water turbidity.
+Daily schedules were arranged to avoid severe glare associated with a low or mid-day sun.
+Repeatability was also increased by surveying only when weather conditions were good; the conditions encountered are summarized in Table 1.